 Sights: Matthias Church, Fisherman’s Bastion, Mary Magdalene Church, Royal Palace.

-Tips: Skip the funicular ($5 USD one way) and hike up; it is a fairly short walk.
+Top Tips: Skip the ticket for the funicular ($12 USD round-trip) and hike up; it is a fairly short walk.
 Don’t pay the fee for Fisherman’s Bastion; there are plenty of viewpoints from Fisherman’s Bastion that are free – like directly across from Matthias Church.
-At the arched entrance into the Royal Palace courtyard, on the right, is a small and informative display of the history of the castle – and it’s free.
+At the arched entrance into the Royal Palace courtyard, on the right, is a small and informative display of the history of the castle – and it’s free!

 Walk 3: Jewish Quarter Budapest